joshbrew/onnxruntime-web-fast-style-transfer/README.md

 ## Convert

 Run `convert.ipynb` to convert the outputted `model.pth` file for Pytorch to a `model.onnx` file for ONNX runtimes using the supplied parameters.
 We're working on fixing this for `onnxruntime-web` gpu operations.
 It works in python.

+You can also test the .pth file version first before converting, if you use model_name = "model.pth" in the Test.ipynb as shown below.

 ## Test